PN2060C Phase Noise Analyzer

 The Device works as a Frequency Counter: The REF1 channel works as a reference, i.e., always assume the real frequency of the REF1 is equal to its nominal value.
 Then, the frequency of the DUT will be calculated accordingly.

 A phase-locked module is designed, where a CVHD-950X-125 is phase-locked to an old OCXO (CTI 10MHz).
 It can also be locked to any other VCXOs (<400MHz).
 This module can also be used as an external clock for the device.
-Note: A BPF (such as 80M-140M) should be adopted in this measurement.
+Note: A bandpass filter (e.g., 80M-140M) should be connected in series to filter the signal during this measurement.

 Notes: